dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

   - Stack trace
   - For Helix tests in the console log

-## How to fill out a known issue error section
+## How to fill out a Known Issue error section

 For the error matching to work, you need to provide an error message or an error pattern.